Cleanup Company Takes On The Burden

 “Do you ever get used to death?”

-That’s a question John Stavros gets asked a lot.
-His response is always the same.
+That’s a question BIO Management Northwest techs get asked a lot.
+The response is always the same.

-Stavros owns and operates Bio Management Northwest.
-The company headquarters are in Edmonds, but offers services throughout Washington and Oregon.
-Some of the services he provides include: homicide, suicide and unattended death remediation; police and personal vehicle cleaning; hoarding and clutter cleaning; blood, body fluid and tissue disposal; fire, smoke and water damage remediation and insurance assistance.
+Bio Management Northwest’s headquarters have been owned an operated in Edmonds, but offers services throughout Washington and Oregon.
+Some of the services thet provide include: homicide and suicide and unattended death remediation; police and personal vehical cleaning; hoarding and clutter cleaning; blood, body fluid and tissue disposal; fire, smoke and water damage remediation and insurance assistance.

 Some of those “exotic cases” even brought him 15 minutes of fame when he was featured in two episodes of A&E’s show “Hoarders”.